107-year-old woman’s only birthday wish was to hold a baby

 ELMIRA, N.Y.
-(WETM-TV)- The Chemung County Nursing Center helped 107-year-old Ruth Touschner celebrate her birthday by giving her the only gift she could ask for.
+(WETM-TV)- The Chemung County Nursing Center in New York helped 107-year-old Ruth Touschner celebrate her birthday by giving her the only gift she could ask for.

 Ruth has a love for children and all she wanted for her birthday was to hold a baby and she was able to do just that.